Double threat shapes up as Tropical Storm Idalia and Hurricane Franklin intensify

 President Joe Biden spoke with DeSantis earlier Monday and approved an emergency declaration for the state, the White House said.

-At 11 a.m.
-EDT Monday, the storm was about 80 miles south of the western tip of Cuba with maximum sustained winds of 65 mph and moving north at 8 mph.
+At 2 p.m.
+EDT Monday, the storm was about 50 miles southwest of the western tip of Cuba with maximum sustained winds of 70 mph and moving north at 8 mph.

 A hurricane warning was issued from the middle of Longboat Key northward to the Ochlockonee River, including Tampa Bay, the NHC said.
 Some Tampa-area counties issued evacuation orders on Monday morning, WTSP reported.